syahmisanab/beginner-rp2040-micropython/readme.md

-this is coode for beginner
+this is code for beginner